isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/placement-options/placement-targeting.md

 Choose the geo-location and site list where you'd like to serve your ad.
 **Locations**

-Select the locations where this placement will run.&nbsp;If you do not see the country you'd like to target, please contact your Account Manager.
+Select the locations where this placement will run.
+If you do not see the country you'd like to target, please contact your Account Manager.

-Select locations&nbsp;at the country, state, metro area (U.S. only) and/or postal zip code (U.S., Canada and Australia only) level.
+Select locations at the country, state, metro area (U.S. only) and/or postal zip code (U.S., Canada and Australia only) level.

 [ ![image2013-3-25 11-48-40](assets/image2013-3-25-11-48-40.jpeg)](assets/image2013-3-25-11-48-40.jpeg)

-**Sites:&nbsp;(Apps - Mobile App and Facebook Unit)**
+**Sites: (Apps - Mobile App and Facebook Unit)**

 [ ![image2013-3-25 12-6-15](assets/image2013-3-25-12-6-15-1024x613.jpeg)](assets/image2013-3-25-12-6-15.jpeg)
 Use our easy-to-use site tool to search and filter through thousands of sites to find the most contextually relevant inventory for your placement.